 Continuing to pay a salary to the employee is likely to be unaffordable for the business.
 Yet leaving the employee to manage on state benefits is not easy either.
 By providing group income protection insurance the employer can continue to provide a regular income to the employee.
 This runs alongside vocational rehabilitation to help the employee manage their condition and hopefully achieve a successful return to work.

-While many SMEs are unlikely to provide financial support to an absent employee after the statutory sick pay period, our research shows 49% would continue to pay some of the employee’s salary when faced with such a situation, despite not having insurance in place (Ellipse research, 2015).
+While many SMEs are unlikely to provide financial support to an absent employee after the statutory sick pay period, our research shows that 49% would continue to pay some of the employee’s salary when faced with such a situation, despite not having insurance in place (Ellipse research, 2015).
 By effectively self-insuring, these businesses are taking a significant financial risk which can be removed with group income protection insurance.

 Furthermore, the rehabilitation services offered by insurers provide practical help, support and guidance to employees from a very early stage of the absence.
 After devising a return to work plan, they will arrange and fund appropriate treatments and support the employee on their journey back to work.
 Such proactive intervention not only benefits the employee, but it also gets them back to work sooner; benefitting the employer too.

 More reasons to consider group income protection insurance:

 - It’s cost effective.
 The cover is typically cheaper than an individual insurance policy that an employee could buy for themselves privately.

 - Extra support services are often available free of charge.
 As well as proactive, early intervention services, providing ongoing rehabilitation, many policies also provide access to employee assistance programmes which offer advice, information and support to all employees in the organisation.
 This can include information about legal or financial matters, or face to face counselling to deal with a recent bereavement for example.